-Mr Ian McCubbing

-B.Com (Hons), MBA (Ex), CA, GAICD Non-Executive Director and Chairman
+Mr Ian McCubbing (Non-Executive Chairman) B.Com (Hons), MBA (Ex), CA, GAICD

 Mr Ian McCubbing was appointed to the Board as a Non-Executive Director and Chairman on 25 October 2016.
 Mr McCubbing is a Chartered Accountant with more than 30 years' corporate experience, including five years investment banking, principally in the areas of corporate finance and M&A. Mr McCubbing has spent more than 15 years' working with ASX 200 and other listed companies in senior finance roles, including positions as Finance Director and Chief Financial Officer in mining and industrial companies.

-He is currently a Non-Executive Director of Avenira Limited, Swick Mining Services Limited, and is Chairman of Rimfire Pacific Mining NL.

-He has a Bachelor of Commerce (Honours) from UWA and Executive MBA from the AGSM, is a Chartered Accountant and a Graduate of the Australian Institute of Company Directors

-Avenira Limited Swick Mining Services Limited Rimfire Pacific Mining NL
+Mr McCubbing is currently a Non-Executive Director of Symbol Mining Limited, Avenira Limited, Swick Mining Services Limited, and is Chairman of Rimfire Pacific Mining NL.
+Mr McCubbing holds a Bachelor of Commerce (Honours) from UWA and an Executive MBA from the AGSM.
+Mr McCubbing is a Chartered Accountant and a Graduate of the Australian Institute of Company Directors.
+Current directorships include Symbol Mining Limited, Avenira Limited, Swick Mining Services Limited.